wp-plugins/weight-based-shipping-for-woocommerce/readme.txt

 == Screenshots ==

-1. An example configuration
+1. A configuration example
-2. Another configuration example
+2. Another rule settings
+3. How that could look to customer